matrixorigin/matrixorigin.io/docs/MatrixOne/FAQs/deployment-faqs.md

 !!! note
     The MatrixOne version 0.8.0 is compatible with the storage format of older versions.
 If you use version 0.8.0 or a higher version, there is no need to clean the data file directory when switching to other branches and buildings.

-### **Password Validation Error When Connecting to MatrixOne Cluster Using root User with CN Label**
+### **Password authentication error when connecting to the MatrixOne cluster via proxy with CN label**

-- **Issue Cause**: Incorrectly formatted connection string.
+- **Issue Reason**: Incorrect connection string formatting.
+Support for extending the username field is available when connecting to the MatrixOne cluster through the MySQL client.
+You can add a `?` after the username and follow it with CN group labels.
+CN group labels consist of key-value pairs separated by `=` and multiple key-value pairs are separated by commas `,`.

-- **Solution**: Please refer to the example below.
+- **Solution**: Please refer to the following example.

-Assuming in your MatrixOne's `mo.yaml` configuration file, the configuration for the CN group is as shown below:
+Assuming the configuration for the CN group in your MatrixOne's `mo.yaml` configuration file is as shown below:

 ```yaml
 ## Displaying partial code only